ColinFay/LoremJulia/README.md

 # LoremJulia

-Just a basic loremp ipsum generator made in Julia.
-Basically a pet project.
+A basic lorem ipsum generator made in Julia.

 ## Install